eflautt/ga-data-science/lessons/lesson-08/readme.md

 <a name="opening"></a>
 ## Opening (5 mins)

-In class so far we've primarily worked with regression problems: machine learning approaches to solving or predicting, a continuous set of values.
-Since regressions are continuous (for example, 1 is greater than 0, and 100 is greater than 1), we've been able to use distance to measure how accurately our prediction is.
+In class so far, we've primarily worked with regression problems: machine learning approaches to solving or predicting a continuous set of values.
+Since regressions are continuous (for example, 1 is greater than 0, and 100 is greater than 1), we've been able to use distance to measure how accurate our prediction is.

-But, while predicting something like the cost of a house or number of clicks on an ad can exist within some range, other prediction problems, like if a loan is going to default or not, doesn't really have that range.
-It either is, or isn't!
+While predicting something like the cost of a house or the number of clicks on an ad, we use ranges to sort our values.
+But other problems, like whether a loan is going to default or not, don't make sense within those parameters.
+A loan is either going to default, or it's not.
+We call these binary problems.

-How do we try **build** a model to predict set values, like a status, color, or gender of a baby?
-Do the same principals apply from working on a regression problem?
+**Check:** What if we want to build a model to predict set values, like an social media status or photo color?
+How about the gender of a baby?
+Do we use regression problems or binary values?
+Do the same principles apply?

 ---